xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 The configuration we wish to apply to XR is pretty simple.
 We want to :
 *  configure the XR interface: `GigabitEthernet0/0/0/0`s with the ip-address: `11.1.1.10`
 *  Configure loopback 0 as the router identifier
-*  Configure a "source-hint" for all linux packets in XR (so that they use
+*  Configure a "source-hint" for all application traffic in XR (so that they use loopback0 as the source address for all linux packets)

 ```shell
 AKSHSHAR-M-K0DS:vagrant-xr akshshar$ cat lxc-app-topo-bootstrap/configs/rtr_config